Senior Research Scientist II

 Dr. Daily has led or contributed to Quality Rating and Improvement System (QRIS) validation and evaluation studies in Arizona, Colorado, Iowa, Kentucky, New Mexico, Vermont, and Virginia.
 She is currently leading a portfolio of work that centers equity in state efforts to reimagine their quality improvement systems.
 In recent years, she was the co-principal investigator on the formative evaluation of the Delaware Race to the Top kindergarten readiness assessment and was a part of Child Trend’s research contributions to the North Carolina multi-state K-3 Formative Assessment Consortium.

-She is a part of the early childhood policy team that works to translate research-based best practices to policy audiences with funding from the Alliance for Early Success, and co-authored the Research Base for a Birth through Eight State Policy Framework.
-Prior to joining Child Trends, Dr. Daily was Program Director of the National Governors Association Center for Best Practices Early Childhood Policy project and led a portfolio of activities designed to support gubernatorial policy agendas for at-risk children ages birth to five.
+As part of the early childhood policy team that works to translate research-based best practices to policy audiences, Dr. Daily was a co-author on the Research Base for a Birth through Eight State Policy Framework for the Alliance for Early Success.
+Prior to joining Child Trends, Dr. Daily was program director of the National Governors Association Center for Best Practices Early Childhood Policy project and led a portfolio of activities designed to support gubernatorial policy agendas for children ages birth to five who have been marginalized by systemic inequities.
 In her doctoral dissertation, Dr. Daily studied young children’s self-regulated learning and supportive teacher-child interactions.